Personal savings rate in the U.S. is soaring

 3. Increase contributions to a 401(k), 403(b), or IRA

 For the majority of investors, using extra cash to max out a retirement plan is a good idea.
 While you can’t fund a 401(k) from your savings account, you may be able to afford getting less take-home pay by increasing the amount deducted from your paycheck.
 Plan your contributions to help ensure you’re making the most of employer matching contributions, too.
-Here are the 2020 IRS limits and 2021 limits.
+Here are the 2021 limits.

 If you are under the income limits for contributions to a Roth IRA or tax-deductible IRA, the funding can come from your bank account.
 If your income is too high to make a pre-tax contribution to an IRA, you might be better off investing with a brokerage account instead of making a non-deductible IRA contribution.